consulo/consulo-dev.github.io/docs/tutorials/build_system/prerequisites.md

 * The _Version_ from the Wizard [Project Naming/Artifact Coordinates Screen](#project-namingartifact-coordinates-screen) is the `project.version` value.
 * The `sourceCompatibility` line is injected to enforce using Java 8 JDK to compile Java sources.
 * The only comment in the file is a link to the [README.md](https://github.com/JetBrains/gradle-intellij-plugin/blob/master/README.md) for the gradle-intellij-plugin, which is a reference for its configuration DSL.
-* The value of the Setup DSL attribute `intellij.version` specifies the version of the IntelliJ Platform to be used to build the plugin.
+* The value of the Setup DSL attribute `intellij.version` specifies the version of the Consulo to be used to build the plugin.
   It defaults to the version of IntelliJ IDEA that was used to run the New Project Wizard.
 * The value of the Patching DSL attribute `patchPluginXml.changeNotes` is set to a place holder text.